-An Emergency meeting is a Special meeting called on less than 24 hours' notice.
+An Emergency meeting is a Special meeting called on less than 24 hours' notice and will be hybrid meetings, generally held in the City Hall Annex and/or virtually online per ORS 192.670.
 An actual emergency must exist, and the minutes of the meeting must describe the emergency justifying less than 24 hours' notice.
 City staff will attempt to contact the media and other interested persons to inform them of the meeting.
 Emergency meetings may be held on any evening and may be called by the Mayor, or in his/her absence, the Council President.
 Action can be taken.

-3.4 Executive Session
+3.5 Executive Session

-- A. An Executive Session meeting (meeting closed to the general public) must be held in accordance with the terms of Oregon's Public Meetings Law (ORS 192.610 to ORS 192.690).
+- An Executive Session meeting (meeting closed to the general public) must be held in accordance with the terms of Oregon's Public Meetings Law (ORS 192.610 to ORS 192.690) and will be hybrid meetings, to be held generally in the City Hall Annex and/or virtually online.
 Executive Session meetings may be held during Regular Session or Special Session meetings provided relevant statutory limitations are met. - B. Only the Council, City Attorney, specific staff members, media representatives, and those invited by the Mayor or a majority of the Council can attend. - C. No formal decisions can be taken during an Executive Session.
 When the Council reconvenes in open session, formal action may be taken. - D. The Council needs to specify that Executive Session meeting information may not be reported.
-In accordance with Oregon Public Meetings Law, only the subject of the Executive Session may be disclosed. - E. Media representatives are allowed to attend Council Executive Sessions subject to the understanding that information from such meetings that consider proper Executive Session subjects will not be reported. - 3.5 Minutes.
+In accordance with Oregon Public Meetings Law, only the subject of the Executive Session may be disclosed. - E. Media representatives are allowed to attend Council Executive Sessions subject to the understanding that information from such meetings that consider proper Executive Session subjects will not be reported. - 3.6 Minutes.
 Only the Mayor and Councilors have the authority to make revisions to the minutes subject to a majority vote of the Council.
 If a citizen wishes to suggest an amendment, the request must be made through the Mayor or a Councilor.

-3.6 Telephonic/Electronic Meetings
+3.7 Telephonic/Electronic Meetings

 - A. Council members may participate in Council meetings by telephone.
 The provisions of the Oregon state statutes governing public meetings apply.
-All Council members, whether attending the meeting in person or by telephonic means have the same voting rights.
-A quorum must be physically in attendance in Council chambers except during a health-declared emergency. - B. Executive Sessions are exempt. - 3.7 Attendance.
+All Council members, whether attending the meeting in person or by telephonic means have the same voting rights. - 3.8 Attendance.
 Councilors will inform the Mayor if they are unable to attend any Council meeting.
 Lack of notification will constitute an unexcused absence.
 The Mayor will inform the Council President and City Manager of any absence of the Mayor.